josiasdelbois/VirtualBox_Domain_Controller_Lab/README.md

 The icon should turn **green** (from red), confirming it’s active.

-📸 Image placement: Screenshot of successful login with domain account.
-📸 Image placement: Screenshot of ping and nslookup test results.

-✅ Step 8: Setting Up DHCP on the Domain Controller
+✅ Step 7: Setting Up DHCP on the Domain Controller
 1. Open **Add roles and features**.
 2. Click **Next**.
 3. Select your server → **Next**.